coursier/coursier/doc/FORMER-README.md

 The first one, `Cache.ivy2Local`, is defined in `coursier.Cache`, itself from the `coursier-cache` module that we added above.
 As we can see, it is an `IvyRepository`, picking things under `~/.ivy2/local`.
 An `IvyRepository` is related to the [Ivy](http://ant.apache.org/ivy/) build tool.
 This kind of repository involves a so-called [pattern](http://ant.apache.org/ivy/history/2.4.0/concept.html#patterns), with various properties.
-These are not of very common use in Scala, although SBT uses them a bit.
+These are not of very common use in Scala, although sbt uses them a bit.

 The second repository is a `MavenRepository`.
 These are simpler than the Ivy repositories.
 They're the ones we're the most used to in Scala.
 Common ones like [Central](https://repo1.maven.org/maven2) like here, or the repositories